brkpoint/mactrix/README.md

 # mactrix
+## About
-Cool looking matrix effect in the terminal
+Cool looking matrix effect in the terminal or something...